-What will happen to any samples and data I give?
+What will happen to any samples and data my child gives?

-If you agree, your data will be stored indefinitely in data bases and surplus tissue samples collected during operations you may have as part of standard care will also be stored indefinitely in a tissue bank.
-This material and these data will be used in the future for research that cannot yet be specified and may in the future be deposited in research tissue banks where they can be used by other researchers in the UK and internationally.
-Anonymised samples and / or data collected during the course of the study may also be passed on to other organisations which may include commercial organisations.
+If you agree, your childs'data will be stored indefinitely in databases and surplus tissue samples collected during operations your child may have as part of standard care will also be stored indefinitely in a tissue bank.
+This material and data will be used in the future for research that cannot yet be specified and may in the future be deposited in research tissue banks where they can be used by other researchers in the UK and internationally.
+Anonymised samples and / or data collected during the course of the study may be passed on to other organisations that may include commercial organisations.

 All research will need to be reviewed and approved by an ethics committee and the RUDY network.

 The RUDY network includes doctors and patients.
-If you would like to volunteer to join our network; who meets via Skype every 2 months to work with the study, please contact Kassim Javaid (rudy@ndorms.ox.ac.uk).
+If you, as a parent of a participant, would like to volunteer to join the group, who meet via Skype every 2 months to work with the study, please contact Kassim Javaid (rudy@ndorms.ox.ac.uk).